bookpanda/sqlite-from-scratch/README.md

 2. add highest bit (MSB) to each chunk to show:
 - 1xxx xxxx = more chunks follow
 - 0xxx xxxx = this is the last chunk

+> SQLite's varint can store up to 9 bytes (8*7 bits + 8 bits from 9th chunk = 64-bit unsigned integer).

 #### decoding varints: 0x1b
 - 0x1b = 0001 1011
 - break into 7-bit chunks: "0"001 1011